tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 ---
 **Compression and Segments**

 Columnstore indexes are efficient due to a few primary characteristics they rely on.
 One of those characteristics is compression.
 When building a columnstore index, the structure of the table (be it HEAP or clustered B-Tree) is utilized to build the actual columnstore index.
-After this point, the table itself isn’t really utilized in the terms of normal engine processing as we’ve known it with other indexing.
+After this point, the table itself isn't really utilized in the terms of normal engine processing as we've known it with other indexing.
 While the columnstore index is being built, data is distributed, if you will, across groups called segments.
 Within each segment, there will be up to a million rows.
-Later, we’ll take a look at a segment and what information we can see from it but the overall structure of a segment is based off a grouping of data with a minimum range to maximum range.
+Later, we'll take a look at a segment and what information we can see from it but the overall structure of a segment is based off a grouping of data with a minimum range to maximum range.

 Although the minimum and maximum ranges are nothing like a histogram and the RANGE\_HI\_KEY, we can use that reference to understand better what it allows SQL Server to do in order to make it highly efficient for finding data.
 Imagine a column holding a sales dollar amount, with values that range from $1 to $3000.
 In a segment, the range would be portrayed as just that, the segment contains data for that column ranging from 1 to 3000 dollars.
 Now, take a query that wants the sales amount that matches $200.
 Any segment that holds a range of greater than $200 is quickly dismissed and the segment that has the range, 1 to 3000, is easily grabbed and pulled down.